Scoot up your seats – I think it’s time to have a little chat about sofrito – specifically Puerto Rican sofrito.

 What Do You Use Sofrito For?

-Sofrito is used during the cooking process.
+Sofrito is used at the beginning the cooking process.
 Typically, it’s added to crackling-hot oil and cooked for a few minutes until fragrant and the color deepens.
 After, other ingredients required in the recipes are then added.

 Sofrito is a cooking base, similar to how chopped onion, garlic, and peppers are used in a recipe.
 They are typically added during the cooking process – not after.